-Parsing has been pursued with tremendous efforts in the Natural Language Processing (NLP) community.
-Since the introduction of lexicalized probabilistic context-free grammar (PCFGs) parsers [1, 2], improvements have been achieved over the years, but generative PCFGs parsers of the last decade from Collins [3] and Charniak [4] still remain standard benchmarks.
-Given the success of discriminative learning algorithms for classical NLP tasks (Part-Of-Speech (POS) tagging, Name Entity Recognition, Chunking...), the generative nature of such parsers has been questioned.
-First discriminative parsing algorithms [5, 6] did not reach standard PCFG-based generative parsers.
-Henderson [6] outperforms Collins parser only by using a generative model and performing re-ranking.
-Charniak [7] also successfully leveraged re-ranking.
-Pure discriminative parsers from Taskar [8] and Turian [9] finally reached Collins' parser performance, with various simple template features.
+Henderson, 2004) did not reach standard PCFG-based generative parsers.
+Henderson (2004) outperforms Collins parser only by using a generative model and performing re-ranking.
+Charniak and Johnson (2005) also successfully leveraged re-ranking.
+Pure discriminative parsers from Taskar et al. (2004) and Turian and Melamed (2006) finally reached Collins' parser performance, with various simple template features.
 However, these parsers were slow to train and were both limited to sentences with less than 15 words.
-Most recent discriminative [10, 11] parsers are based on Conditional Random Fields (CRFs) with PCFG-like features.
-In the same spirit, Carreras et al [12] use a global-linear model (instead of a CRF), with PCFG and dependency features.
+Most recent discriminative parsers (Finkel et al., 2008; Petrov and Klein, 2008) are based on Conditional Random Fields (CRFs) with PCFG-like features.
+In the same spirit, Carreras et al. (2008) use a global-linear model (instead of a CRF), with PCFG and dependency features

-We motivate our work with the fundamental question: how far can we go with discriminative parsing, with as little prior information as possible?
+We motivate our work with the fundamental question: how far can we go with discriminative parsing, with as little task-specific prior information as possible?
 We propose a fast new discriminative parser which not only does not rely on information extracted from PCFGs, but does not rely on most classical parsing features.
 In fact, with only few basic text features and Part-Of-Speech (POS), it performs similarly to Taskar and Turian's parsers on small sentences, and similarly to Collins' parser on long sentences.